Medical Device Cleaning Market Size and Share

 Surgical Instruments generated 40.50% of 2024 revenue, reflecting their universal presence across every operating room.
 Endoscopes, though, are projected to grow at 7.12% CAGR because their complex multi-channel design necessitates specialized detergents and automated reprocessors.
 Regulatory advisories mandating tight linkages between scope models and validated cleaning parameters have driven hospitals to replace legacy manual workflows.

-The medical cleaning device market share for endoscope reprocessing systems is rising fastest in large urban hospitals that run back-to-back gastroenterology lists.
+The medical device cleaning market share for endoscope reprocessing systems is rising fastest in large urban hospitals that run back-to-back gastroenterology lists.
 Innovations such as single-use protective sheaths and enzyme-based pre-clean sprays are reducing bedside turnaround time, while no-rinse detergent chemistries cut water usage by 25 liters per cycle.
 Surgical-instrument cleaning, meanwhile, is being refined through point-of-use gel sprays that prevent soil desiccation during transport to central sterile.

 Medical Device Cleaning Market